kathysanchez/kathysanchez/README.md

 ## Hi there 👋

 I'm Kathy Sanchez, an analyst and researcher with a crime and economics background in nonprofits and government.
-I currently manage research contracts at the Council on Criminal Justice and support its commissions and working groups with data analysis and research.
-My previous work supported government, legal and legislative teams.
-I conducted ad hoc analysis for sentencing and seizure projects and helped teams improve data processes.
-My projects are in stata and python.
+I currently manage research contracts at the Council on Criminal Justice and support its commissions and working groups with data analysis.
+My previous work supported government, legal and legislative teams where I analyzed sentencing and seizure data and helped teams improve their data processes.
+My work is in python and stata.

 💬 Ask me about: Your data project
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kathy-sanchez-/)